binyang424/PolyTex/doc/_build/html/_sources/source/test/pk_io.rst.txt

     import numpy as np
     import pandas as pd
-    import polykriging as pk
+    import polytex as pk

 ..
 GENERATED FROM PYTHON SOURCE LINES 26-31

 Select file and return the path
 -----------------------------------------------------------------------------
-The function `polykriging.choose_file()` allows users to select a file from a directory with a GUI.
+The function `polytex.choose_file()` allows users to select a file from a directory with a GUI.
 The function returns the path of the selected file.
 Users can also specify the file type and the title of the GUI window as below: